 We all have been in the situation when we stare at a wardrobe full of clothes and say in despair, “I have nothing to wear!”
 This can be extremely annoying when there is a special occasion coming up (remember your friend’s wedding?).

 Ditch buying those super expensive designer dresses and rent one instead.
 This way, you will not have to compromise on the dress you want nor will you need to repeat dresses.
-Many rental services such as Style Lease and Rent A Dress are available across Singapore.
-Book an appointment to visit them or order online.
-Psst…they also have sales, so keep a close eye.
+Check out rental services like Style Theory, Style Lease, and Rent A Dress.

 A shout-out to all the book lovers!
 If you calculate how much you spend on buying books every year, you would be surprised.
 While we approve of all the book buying (we do!), we have some tips to save money.

 - There are various websites and outlets that sell second-hand textbooks, foreign language books, and many rare books you generally wouldn’t find in a bookstore.
 Check out UsedBooks.sg and Carousell.

 - If you have an e-book reader, go that route to save costs.
 You can also borrow ebooks from the library for free.

 - Still prefer the old route?
 Then buy from Book Depository, for lower prices and free delivery worldwide.

 - Lastly, pick up books at the good old community libraries

 Kids outgrow everything so fast – be it clothes or toys!
 Instead of heading to the fancy toy shop in the mall every other month to buy super expensive toys for your tiny tot, make use of toy libraries scattered all over Singapore.
 Tots Toy Library and Toy Library Association (Singapore) are just two examples.